StrikingLoo/strikingloo.github.io/_posts/2022-08-16-DALL-E-2-prompt-guide.md

 One thing I do is trying many prompts out on Craiyon or other free models first, and then sending the ones that perform better (to my taste) to DALL-E 2, as I had a limited budget in comparison.
 I expect this will be less necessary as models get cheaper and better.
 In fact DALL-E 2 gave me satisfying images for all prompts except one **on the first try**, though they not always fit the description well if it is complex enough (more on that later).
 This was **not possible 6 months ago** and I was not expecting it to happen so quick.

+Given how much better DALL-E 2 is, you won't need to do that much prompt engineering as in previous models, so this is why my guide is a lot simpler this time around.

 With that said, in general I found DALL-E 2 to be eerily effective, a lot better than I would have predicted a neural network to be even a year ago, and I really can't imagine what we will have in 2 or 3 years, available for free download and consumer use.

 I hear stable diffusion, which is roughly equivalent in performance to DALL-E 2, already runs on 5GB of VRAM, and even though that is still above my budget (I think my GPU has 4GB), I find it extremely impressive.

 But I won't try to predict the capabilities or effects future models will have, I'll leave that to more experienced people on twitter.

 Without further ado, here are some cool images I drew with DALL-E 2!
+I hope if you needed some inspiration for prompts, you will be able to copy the ones you like the most and tune them to your own needs.

 ## DALL-E 2 Experiments: 3D Animation